raphaellith/ResumeCompiler/README.md

 - [resume-compiler.com](resume-compiler.com)
 ```

-Both the title and contact list must precede the first section.
+The title, subtitle and contact list must precede the first section.

 ### Create an organisational section